nativewind/react-native-css-nitro/README.md

 ## Progress

-These are the features that are "done".
-Only basic testing as been performed.
+These are the features that are "done", in that they pass basic testing.
+More complex testing is needed to ensure they work in all cases.

 - [x] Dynamic styles - shadow tree
 - [x] Dynamic styles - JS rerender